maerteijn/playwright-frames-firefox/README.md

 A script tag causes that iframes are not queried / available when using firefox as a browser.
 When using chromium, all seems fine.

-The testsuite in `test_frames.py` is testing two html pages: one with and one without a script tag.
+The testsuite in [test_frames.py](https://github.com/maerteijn/playwright-frames-firefox/blob/main/test_frames.py) is testing two HTML pages which both contain an iframe: One of the pages also has a `<script>` tag, the other one has not.

 On the page with the script tag thhe iframe is not available in `page.frames` or with `page.frame("iframe")`.
-The element is queryable using `query_selecter`, but then `content_frame()` return None.
+The element is queryable using `query_selecter`, but then `content_frame()` return `None`.

 ## Run the tests